The Exploration Canvas is the most effective way to explore and shape your data. Specifically you can:

 Accessing the Exploration Canvas

-You can access the Exploration Canvas by selecting the “View Data” button from the primer page on any dataset or SoQL derived view.
+You can access the Exploration Canvas by selecting the “Actions” button from the primer page on any dataset or SoQL derived view and then the "Query" data option.

 Note: Some existing derived views that have been created using the grid view may not be compatible with the exploration canvas at this time.
 We will be migrating these legacy views to work with the exploration canvas over the course of 2023.
 Those non-compatible assets will continue to open in grid view at this time.